 What is a Running Cadence Sensor?

-The number of times your foot strikes the ground within one minute is your cadence.
+The number of times your foot strikes the ground within one minute is your running cadence.

 Your running speed is a result of your cadence and your stride length.